roy-ganz/toql/guide/src/api/1- the api.md

 let toql = MySqlAsync::from(&mut conn);
 ```

-Often you may want to feed in configuration or authentication values into your Sql.
+Often you may want to feed configuration or authentication values into your Sql.
-To provide auxiliary parameters (aux params) do this:
+This is done through so called auxiliary parameters (aux params):

 ```
 use mysql_async::MySql;